SketchOGD: Memory-Efficient Continual Learning: Discussion

 \section{Discussion}

-In this section, we discuss the practical performance of the three SketchOGD methods that we propose to accomplish memory-efficient continual learning.
-Comparing them, no one clearly dominated the other two, while all of them tend to outperform PCA-OGD as seen in Table \ref{table:unlimited-sketch}.
-The similar behavior of SketchOGD-2 and SketchOGD-3 suggests that the doubled memory cost of SketchOGD-3 is counterbalanced by the exploited symmetric structure.
-Meanwhile, even though SketchOGD-2 has twice the memory cost of SketchOGD-1, it shows better performance in Rotated MNIST.
-This discrepancy could be explained by the theoretical error bounds derived in Section~\ref{sec:derivation} of which relative tightness depends on the spectral decay of the gradients.
-To elaborate, Figure \ref{fig:spectral_decay} plots the singular values of the gradients of the Rotated MNIST benchmark.
-The large first chunk of singular values and sharp decay afterwards benefit the theoretical bounds of SketchOGD-2,3 as noted in Remark~\ref{rem:tighter_bound}.
-In contrast, Permuted MNIST has a slower decay (shown in Figure~\ref{fig:singular-values-all} in the appendix), which relatively advantages SketchOGD-1.
+In this section, we discuss the practical performance of the proposed SketchOGD methods for memory-efficient continual learning.
+Comparing them, no one dominates the others, while all tend to outperform PCA-OGD as seen in Table \ref{table:unlimited-sketch}.
+SketchOGD-2 and SketchOGD-3 exhibit similar behavior, indicating that the doubled memory cost of SketchOGD-3 is mitigated by its use of symmetric structure.
+Meanwhile, SketchOGD-2 outperforms SketchOGD-1 in Rotated MNIST despite its higher memory cost.
+This aligns with the tighter theoretical error bounds for SketchOGD-2,3 under sharper spectral gradient decay (Figure \ref{fig:spectral_decay}), as noted in Remark~\ref{rem:tighter_bound}.
+Conversely, slower spectral decay in Permuted MNIST (Figure \ref{fig:singular-values-all} in the appendix) benefits SketchOGD-1.
 One may expect the slower decay a priori as the random permutations would interrupt transferring learned features to the following tasks more than other benchmarks, resulting in less similar gradients between tasks.
-In this manner, intuition about tasks can be utilized in advance to decide which SketchOGD method to use.
+In this manner, intuition about tasks can inform method selection.

-Another intuition for the behavior of SketchOGD-2,3 is that the structure of $GG^\top$ reflects the gradients with their magnitudes quadratically scaled compared to simply $G$.
-Then, as larger gradients have more effect on the metric, sketching $GG^\top$ may encourage the algorithm to place more importance on larger gradients.
-This property is particularly effective if there are few key directions (equivalently, a sharper singular value decay).
+Another intuition for the behavior of SketchOGD-2,3 is that sketching $GG^\top$ emphasizes larger gradients due to quadratic scaling of their magnitudes compared to simply $G$.
+This property is particularly effective if there are few key directions (equivalently, a sharper spectral decay).
 In addition, Table \ref{table:accuracies} shows that SketchOGD-2,3 benefit more from sketching more gradients, while SketchOGD-1 improves less.
 This trend could be explained by the theoretical bounds, as Theorem \ref{thm:expectation-bound} is quadratic in the smallest singular values while Theorem \ref{thm:method-1} is linear and therefore is hurt more by additional small singular values.